 Having this email gives you convenient access – although it may not be the best one.
 For instance, the storage for the inbox is only 5 GB.
 When you want to attach a file, there is a size limit although the speed is quite impressive.
 In the overall retrospect, the email is great to block unwanted emails.
 It doesn’t have any ads either.
 On the negative side, it isn’t exactly the best one for average users – beginners may find it difficult.
 It also has problems with sync ability.

 This email is easy to use and also secured. it has a good protection level for file attachments and communications.
 Despite the only 3 MB of free space for the messages, you can enjoy a neat and well-managed data arrangement.
 If you want to have more space, you can always upgrade it to a paid service.
-It allows user groups, good encrypted emails, and spam-free (email) client.
+It allows user groups, good encrypted emails, and spam-free (email) clients.
 Unfortunately, it may not be perfect for casual users.
 And the storage space is really low.

 So, what is the best free email account?
 If you want to use a premium email account I strongly recommend Zoho Mail and Gmail.